vishvAsa/AgamaH_shaivaH/meta/articles/davis_on_ritual/4_Summoning_the_Lord.md

 transformed linga as a soul penetrates a newly born human body.
 Yet this very notion of entrance, implying that Siva might have previ ously been absent, raises a philosophical objection.
 It seems to contradict  Siva's pervasiveness.
 As the sages ask Siva in K&mikSgama, "How is it, O  Lord, that one can invoke Siva who is omnipresent?
 If one acknowledges  invocation, this would contradict his omnipresence" (KA 4.354).
 Is Siva not  already in the object into which he is summoned?
 If not, then he would not  be pervasive.
 But if he is already present, what is the point of invoking him?
 How can Siva enter into an object when he is already there?
 To solve this apparent dilemma, the dgamas distinguish two degrees of  Siva's presence.
 Siva is indeed present everywhere, but in some places he  is more present than in others.
 Invocation is a rite that enhances or manifests  (abhivyakti) Siva's presence in some particular location.
 It establishes a spe cial or "marked" presence (yiiifta samnidhana) of Siva, or makes him "evi dent" (Svirbhdva) in a linga (MPAVkriya 3.26-29, AA 20.179).
 It persuades  Siva to "face toward" or to "be favorable toward" (abhimukha, sammukha)  the worshiper.
 Though Siva is already in the object, invocation in some  sense alters the scope or intensity of his presence.

-To describe this alteration, many Saiva siddhanta texts cite an analogy  comparing invocation to kindling fire in wood.
+To describe this alteration, many Śaiva siddhanta texts cite an analogy  comparing invocation to kindling fire in wood.

 As fire, though present in a tree from its root to its tip, may become manifest in  one place, just so the manifestation of consciousness in one place does not con tradict its pervasiveness.
 Just as fire is made to arise in wood by rubbing it and  so on, Siva is manifested through the power of mantras and through devotion.
 (KA 4.355, 352)